VOREStation/VOREStation/code/modules/awaymissions/overmap_renamer/readme.md

 Important procs, vars etc. contained within the following files:

     code\_helpers\global_lists_vr.dm
-    var/list/visitable_overmap_object_instances - Collects instances with reference for things like the Debris Field, Space Whale, Talon etc. We need it to call the proc on the instance var/list/visitable_Z_levels_name_list - Collects names as defined under the appropriate map_template of the lateloaded Z level.
-We need this to check if the Z level loaded in within the subsystem
+        var/list/visitable_overmap_object_instances - Collects instances with reference for things like the Debris Field, Space Whale, Talon etc. We need it to call the proc on the instance

     code\modules\overmap\sectors.dm
         var/list/possible_descriptors - contains a list of list("name","desc","scanner_desc")
         var/unique_identifier - A way to check if the object in question loaded without causing a compiler error.
 Name them sth easy to recognize, like "Debris field" for... debris field. var/real_name - Used to handle known = FALSE overmap objects properly var/real_desc - same as real_name
         /obj/effect/overmap/visitable/Initialize() - adds the object's instance with reference to visitable_overmap_object_instances

-code\controllers\subsystems\mapping.dm
-    /datum/controller/subsystem/mapping/proc/loadLateMaps() - Adds the name of the loaded map_template to visitable_Z_levels_name_list

     code\modules\awaymissions\overmap_renamer\overmap_renamer.dm
         /obj/effect/overmap/visitable/proc/modify_descriptors() - Takes possible_descriptors from src, picks a valid one after sanitization.
 Gives warnings if input is invalid.
         /obj/effect/landmark/overmap_renamer - generic landmark, don't touch.

-code\modules\awaymissions\overmap_renamer\debrisfield_renamer.dm - Mappers, copy contents, changing the debris_field to your Z level's name wherever applicable
+    code\modules\awaymissions\overmap_renamer\debrisfield_renamer.dm - Mappers, copy contents, changing the /overmap_renamer/debris_field to /overmap_renamer/yourthingy
-    /obj/effect/landmark/overmap_renamer/debris_field/Initialize() - Change var/obj/effect/overmap/visitable/sector/debrisfield/D to whatever your location's visitable object is when copying.
+        var/static/reference - I couldn't find a way to declare this higher up in the path.
+Make sure to delcare it when making landmarks for a new area.
+Static so all landmarks have it.
+This gets defined on runtime after the first landmark subtype initializes.
+        /obj/effect/landmark/overmap_renamer/debris_field/Initialize() - Copy the entire thing, and change the "Debris Field" to your obj's var/unique_identifier

     code\controllers\subsystems\overmap_renamer_vr.dm
         /datum/controller/subsystem/overmap_renamer/proc/update_names() - Checks which Z levels are loaded, modifies them To add new Z levels to the renamer, simply copy the if statement and its contents for debris field, taking care to change the "Debris Field - Z1 Space" to the name var defined in your lateloaded Z level's map_template datum
             example: maps\offmap_vr\common_offmaps.dm and then the /datum/map_template/common_lateload/away_debrisfield

 */